 Concord Academy offers an enormous variety of activities both on and off campus.
 Sign-up sheets for dances, films, concerts, athletic events, shows, and other activities are posted outside the Student Life Office prior to the events.
-Signing up is a definite commitment to participate, not simply an indication of interest.
-All students on the sign-up list will be expected to share in the expenses for the activity.
+Signing up is a commitment to participate, not simply an indication of interest.
+Students on the sign-up list will be expected to share in the expenses for the activity.
 All students attending off-campus events must travel to and return from the event in school-provided transportation, unless excused by the administrator on duty or dean of students prior to leaving campus.
 Boarders must follow sign-out procedures according to boarding rules.

 3.02 All-School Council